brucebentley/dotfiles-1/README.md

 ./install.sh will install everything on the local system by creating symbolic links to the target location
 ```

+**Note:** The installation script will delete existing nvim and vim directories so make sure to backup any file you want to keep before runnign the script
 **Note:** The `ln -sf` command will overwrite existing files, but will fail to overwrite existing directories.

 **Note:** Given that `~/.gitconfig` is included with these dotfiles, any local configurations should be written to `~/.gitconfig.local` instead such as: